-- Q-o: What are the classes of centipede games and variants? - Q-i: What is the conceptual bases of the BI theory?
-What are wrong? - Q-ii: What is our modification, the CIB theory, of the BI theory? - Q-iii: How do we evaluate the resulting outcomes? - Q-iv: Do the Selten people accept or refuse the outcome of the CIB theory?
+Q-o: What are the classes of centipede games and variants?

+Q-i: What is the conceptual bases of the BI theory?
+What are wrong?

+Q-ii: What is our modification, the CIB theory, of the BI theory?

+Q-iii: Is Selten's question about refusal of the BI theory meaningful?
+How about the CIB theory?

+Q-iv: How do we evaluate the resulting outcomes?

+We develop our conceptual/practical arguments along these questions.
+The entire development consists of conceptual/practical studies of concepts in the centipede paradox, which will be summarized in Fig.2.

-Question Q-o classifies the scopes of extant and prospective results.
-Then, Q-i to Q-iv are to have a full consideration of a reconciliation of the antagonism.
+Questions Q-o to Q-iv provide full consideration of a reconciliation of the antagonism.
 Here, we discuss these questions and describe corresponding developments in the paper.
-After all, we assert that these steps form a resolution of the centipede paradox.

-Q-o: Centipede games and variants: In Section 2, we characterize the class of centipede games by Individual Motive (IM) and Cooperation Motive (CM).
-Condition IM is the main condition which together with the players' interactions leads to the BI outcome d^{100} , but Condition CM could be the force to have the refusal.
-The argument against d^{100} includes the following:
+Q-o: Centipede and pre-centipede games: In Section 2, we characterize the class of centipede games by Individual Motive (IM) and Cooperation Motive (CM).
+Condition IM is the main condition which leads to the BI outcome d^{100} , but Condition CM could induce the people to refuse the BI outcome.
+The argument leading to d^{100} includes the following doubts:

-- O1: its cause-effect has a large discrepancy from the hypothesis of reaching x{100} to the effect of leading to the realization outcome z_1 ; - O2: the payoffs in the last area of G{100} are much larger than those in the beginning.
+O1: its cause-effect has a large discrepancy from the cause of decision making at x{100} to the effect of leading to the realization outcome z_1 ;

+O2: the payoffs in the last area of G{100} are much larger than those in the beginning.

-Condition CM implies O2, but O1 is a general phenomenon leading to O2, under CM.
-It is shown that the pre-centipede games requiring only IM are necessary and sufficient for the BI theory to d^n .
+It is shown that the pre-centipede games requiring only condition IM are necessary and sufficient for the BI theory to have d^n .
+That is, though people have a hope, by CM, to avoid the BI outcome d^n , their hopeful thought become ineffective by IM.
 The class of pre-centipede games include many games irrelevant to the centipede paradox.
-On the other hand, the class of centipede games corresponds to the centipede paradox in the proper sense conceptually as well as technically.